abukhadra/Seen/README.md

 ### Syntax
-a sample file showing the syntax of the language is included in the tester tool, you can run the tester tool or look directly at the file [here](https://github.com/abukhadra/Seen/blob/master/seen-tester/src/seen/tester/test1.seen). please not that you need Arabic  support and to set the text direction from Right To Left to be able to view the file properly.
+a sample file showing the syntax of the language is included in the tester tool, you can run the tester tool or look directly at the file [here](https://github.com/abukhadra/Seen/blob/master/seen-tester/src/seen/tester/test1.seen). please note, in order to view the file properly , you will need Arabic  support and to set the text direction from Right To Left ( RTL ).

 ### Source Files
--**Encoding** : All files need to be saved in **UTF-8** encoding -**Extension** : Files must have the extension : **.seen** or the Arabic extension **.س**
+**Encoding** : All files need to be saved in **UTF-8** encoding

+**Extension** : Files must have the extension : **.seen** or the Arabic extension **.س**